Strongc/Automated-OPC-Tester/OPCClient/README.txt

 This project is a wrapper around an OPCClient (in the OPCClientToolkit).
 The wrapper (OPCClientToolkitWrapper) handles a bit of state and exposes a nice interface onto which the groovy/java modules (in ../OPC-Testscript-Runner) connect and drive the tests.

+Note: The C++ portion of the Automated-OPC-Tester has some dependencies, namely:
+Pantheios (A C++ logging front end), which depends on STLSOFT (A C++ library - headers only).

+These have to be installed and environment variables set to point to their root directories, for example PATHEIOS_ROOT="C:\3rd_Party\CPP\panth

 == Building with maven (maven-nar-plugin) UNDER CONSTRUCTION == This solution should eventually be buildable with maven.